List of DC Comics characters: C: Charybdis

-Charybdis is a fictional character appearing in American comic books published by DC Comics..
+Charybdis is a character appearing in American comic books published by DC Comics.
 Created by Peter David and Martin Egeland, he first appeared in Aquaman (vol. 5) #1 (August 1994).

 Charybdis and his wife Scylla are international terrorists who attempt to kill Aquaman.
 When Scylla is killed, Charybdis is driven mad by grief.
 He uses his ability to suppress metahuman abilities to defeat Aquaman and attempts to absorb his powers to himself.
 However, he is unable to control his ability to communicate with fish and falls into a pool of piranhas, fusing with them and becoming Piranha Man.

+Charles Chase

+Charles Chase, created by Marv Wolfman and Keith Pollard, first appeared in Vigilante #2 (January 1984).

+Chase is the father of Adrian Chase and Dorian Chase.

 Doris Chase

-Doris Chase is a fictional character appearing in American comic books published by DC Comics.
-Created by Marv Wolfman and George Pérez, the character first appeared in The New Teen Titans #29 (March 1983).
+Doris Chase, created by Marv Wolfman and George Pérez, first appeared in The New Teen Titans #29 (March 1983).

-Doris Chase was Adrian Chase's wife.
-Doris and her two children were killed by a bomb meant for Adrian, planted at the direction of mob boss Anthony Scarapelli.
-This trauma caused her husband to become the Vigilante.
+Doris Chase is the wife of Adrian Chase.
+Doris and her two children (Adam Chase and Drew Chase) were killed by a bomb meant for Adrian, planted at mob boss Anthony Scarapelli's direction.
+The trauma caused him to become the Vigilante.

 Doris Chase in other media

 Doris Chase appears in Arrow, portrayed by Parveen Dosanjh.
-This version is killed by Simon Morrison posing as Adrian.
+This version is the wife of Adrian Chase (actually Simon Morrison / Prometheus in disguise) who killed her.

 Angela Chen

-Angela Chen is a fictional character appearing in American comic books published by DC Comics.

-DC Animated Universe history

-Angela Chen was created by Alan Burnett, Paul Dini and Bruce Timm, first appearing in Superman: The Animated Series episode "The Last Son of Krypton".
+Angela Chen is a character appearing in American comic books published by DC Comics.
+She was originally created by Alan Burnett, Paul Dini and Bruce Timm, first appearing in Superman: The Animated Series episode "The Last Son of Krypton".
 She is based on Cat Grant and is voiced by Lauren Tom.
-Angela was a fast-rising star of the Daily Planet and also hosted the popular news series "Metropolis Today".
+Angela is a reporter for the Daily Planet and also hosted the news series Metropolis Today.